 myVCF is the new VCF claims system.
 Currently under design, myVCF will leverage modern technology to make the claims process easier to understand.
 Features of myVCF include a simplified online claim form, resources and tools to provide guidance when and where claimants need it, enhanced communication about the status of claims, and easy-to-navigate and user-friendly screens. myVCF is being built with the highest levels of security to protect claimant privacy.

 No. We are committed to making sure that claim review does not slow down as a result of the Transformation.
 In fact, we have added to our team so we can continue reviewing and deciding existing claims while building the new myVCF system.

 No, there will be no changes to registration.
 If you answer “Yes” to the question “Were you there?” we encourage you to register now, even if you are not sick.
 Registration preserves your right to file a claim in the future, and it does not waive any legal rights.
 Information about how to register can be found at https://www.vcf.gov/how-register.
 If you are not sure if you have already registered with the VCF, call our Helpline at 1-855-885-1555 to confirm.

 If you have a pending claim with the VCF, make sure you have submitted a complete claim, including a completed Claim Form, Claim Form Signature Page, Exhibit A – Authorization for Release of Medical Records, proof of presence documentation, and payment instructions.
 Please respond quickly to any VCF requests for missing information.
 If you have a question about the status of your claim or want to know if we have everything needed to decide your claim, call our Helpline at 1-855-885-1555, or contact your attorney if one is representing you for your claim.

 Yes.
 The VCF will not ask you to operate in two systems at the same time.
-There will be a full switchover from the current claims system to myVCF at the time of go-live in early 2024.
+There will be a full switchover from the current claims system to myVCF at the time of go-live.
 All existing claim information will be transferred into myVCF.